daria68/Hospital-Management/README.md

 # Hospital-Management
 A project developed using PL/SQL language, built on a database which centralizes the patients' personal data from a hospital.

-## Mandatory requirements based on the database:
-- Define a stored subroutine that uses a studied collection type.
-Call the subroutine.
-- cva

 ## Description of the database
 The purpose of this database is to centralize and therefore facilitate the process of stay and treatment of patients in the hospital, from the medical staff who care for them to the diagnoses